Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

---- The bucket ended up costing 0.47 Euro, the Cloud run to host the fastapi is costing 0.01 Euro  ---
+--- The bucket ended up costing 0.47 Euro, the Cloud run to host the fastapi is costing 0.01 Euro and the network cost for s220647 were 0.02 Euro  ---

 ## Overall discussion of project